Long-Lived Oscillons as Closed Domain Walls in the $\mathbb Z_2$-Symmetric Two-Higgs-Doublet Model: Phenomenology and Computer Analysis

 \subsection{Natural Forming Rate}

 We would then like to know if such a phenomenon exists in 2HDM only or in any $\mathbb Z_2$-symmetry model in general.
-We would like to try to plot the terminal period of the decay curve in different models, in searching for the conditions required for such a structure to be produced.\\ \\ In the introduction of 2-fields and 4-fields, as a comparison with 8-fields 2HDM in investigating the mechanics of the long-lived structure, and compare to complex doublet $\Psi_1$, $\Psi_2$ in 2HDM Lagrangian, we replace $\Psi_1$, $\Psi_2$ with two real scalar fields or two complex scalar fields~\footnote{Two complex scalar fields is identical to two scaler doublet, so only one of those is use for plot.} in representing 2-fields or 4-fields systems.
-In such cases, we only preserve $\psi_1$ and $\psi_2$, or $\psi_1$ to $\psi_4$ valid, and remove all other fields in the equation (2.6) and (2.7). \\ \\ For each field model (2-fields, 4-fields, 2HDM), we conducted extensive numerical surveys comprising hundreds of independent trials.
-As we are only interested in the physical abnormal curve at the end of decay, we should only consider trials that end in single domain \cite{BATTYE2025139311} final states(all in one vacuum) only.\\ \\ We define 'lifetime'(bubble period), that start from when the domain wall length first falls below the minimum required to form a stripe in space \cite{BATTYE2025139311}, and ends at the wall length reaching zero for the first time.
-We neglect all trials with "lifetime" undefined to ensure that stripe modes are excluded.
-Therefore, in all three modes, the 'lifetime' of each trial of simulation is plotted in a histogram of probability density against lifetime as shown in FIG. \ref{lifetime}. \\ \\ Previous research predicts that general systems are decaying at an increasing but certain rate \cite{BATTYE2025139311}, and the existence of bubbles can greatly slow down the decay to extend the lifetime of the structure, as shown in FIG. \ref{domain_wall_gif}.
-Hence, the more the histogram plot spreads out, the more bubbles are expected to exist, as the system is more divergent from the certain decay rate prediction.
-Therefore, FIG. \ref{lifetime} shows a lot of long-lived bubbles in 2HDM, fewer natural bubbles in the 4-fields model, and no (or very few) natural bubbles in the 2-fields model. \FloatBarrier
+We plot the terminal period of the decay curve in different models, in searching for the conditions required for such a structure to be produced.\\ \\ In the introduction of 2-field and 4-field, as a comparison with 8-fields 2HDM in investigating the mechanics of the long-lived structure, and compare to complex doublet $\Psi_1$, $\Psi_2$ in 2HDM Lagrangian, we replace $\Psi_1$, $\Psi_2$ in the equation (2.1) and (2.2) with two real scalar fields or two complex scalar fields~\footnote{Both the two-complex-scalar and two-real-scalar models share the same $U(1)\times U(1)$ structure, so only one is discussed.} in representing 2-field or 4-field systems.
+In such cases, we only preserve $\psi_1$ and $\psi_2$, or $\psi_1$ to $\psi_4$ valid, and remove all other fields in the equation (2.6) and (2.7). \\ \\ For each field model (2-field, 4-field, 2HDM), we conducted extensive numerical surveys comprising hundreds of independent trials(system start with different random initial distribution).
+As we are only interested in the physical abnormal curve at the end of decay, we should only consider trials that end in single domain \cite{BATTYE2025139311} final states (all in one vacuum) only, since the periodic boundary condition make the system into a torus. \\ \\ As only when the total length of the domain wall network drops below the minimal length required for a stripe to wrap around the periodic box, the remaining walls necessarily form closed loops (bubbles) rather than extended stripes.
+This transition defines the onset of the bubble-dominated regime.
+We define 'bubble lifetime', that start from when the domain wall length first falls below the minimum required to form a stripe in space (for a simulation of square with size $L$, the critical length is $L_{\mathrm{crit}} = 2L$), and ends at the wall length reaching zero for the first time.
+We neglect all trials with 'bubble lifetime' undefined to ensure that stripe modes are excluded.
+Therefore, in all three modes, the 'bubble lifetime' of each trial of simulation is plotted in a histogram of probability density against lifetime as shown in FIG. \ref{lifetime}.\\ \\ Previous research predicts that general systems are decaying at an increasing but certain rate \cite{BATTYE2025139311}, and the existence of bubbles can greatly slow down the decay to extend the lifetime of the structure, as shown in FIG. \ref{domain_wall_gif}.
+Hence, the wider the spread of the histogram, the more bubbles are expected to exist, as the system is more divergent from the certain decay rate prediction.
+Therefore, FIG. \ref{lifetime} shows a lot of long-lived bubbles in 2HDM, fewer natural bubbles in the 4-field model, and no (or very few) natural bubbles in the 2-field model.\\ \\ The numerical results in FIG. \ref{lifetime} indicates that the 4-field model, while producing fewer long-lived bubbles than the full 2HDM, still exhibits the phenomenon.
+This suggests that the 4-field model represents the minimal theoretical framework capable of sustaining such oscillatory solutions, and the topological structure of the 4-field model can be embedded into 2HDM automatically, which means the 4-field model can be used as a simpler substitute for 2HDM in functional analysis.